 Delphine Bruch is our youth counsellor for under 25s, specialising in gender.
-She often sees young people who identify as non-binary or transgender, or who are questioning their gender identity.
+They often sees young people who identify as non-binary or transgender, or who are questioning their gender identity.

-On Transgender Day of Visibility, Delphine tells us more about her work and gives her top tips for support:
+On Transgender Day of Visibility, Delphine tells us more about their work and gives their top tips for support:

 “Young people referred for counselling service come into the service from any number of different routes.
 Some are referred by parents, others by CAMHS (Child and Adolescent Mental Health Service), or by social workers.
 A number of courageous young people self-refer – and it’s great to see young people taking care of themselves and taking action to make their lives better.